 There is actually a trick to add photos directly to Camera Roll, but you will need to use iCloud power for that.
 Here is the idea: if you could upload images from PC to iCloud and enable iCloud syncing on device, the photos would migrate straight to your Camera Roll.
 And we know just the tool to help – CopyTrans Cloudly!

 Before you start uploading photos, enable iCloud sync on your device: go to Settings -> your Apple ID -> iCloud -> Photos and set toggle switch to ON.
 To prevent data loss in the future, choose “Download and keep originals”: this will keep the photos on your device even if you disable iCloud sync later.

 In CopyTrans Control Center, run CopyTrans Cloudly.
 If you don’t have it installed, download the program here:

 - Sign in with your Apple ID.
 We use SSL connection to protect your data, so you’re safe!

 On the welcome screen, choose “Upload”.

-Wait until the program carefully delivers your photos to your iCloud account… There they are.
+Wait until the program carefully delivers your photos and videos to your iCloud account… There they are.

-Your photos sit tightly in your iCloud.
-If your device is synced to iCloud, the photos will appear on it as well.
+Your images sit tightly in your iCloud.
+If your device is synced to iCloud, the images will appear on it as well.
 Viva la CopyTrans!

 If you need help, refer to the installation guide.